breakin/snestistics/docs/tutorial-2.md

 # Reads joypad status
 function 8083DF 80840A JoyPad1
-comment 808405 "Here x is increased!"
+comment 808405 "Here x is increased!" function 8082CC 808304 Unknown1
+; This code is special so lets add a label to make it more visible! label 808407 ExtraLabel
 ~~~~~~~~~~

 We run snestistics again with a new command line option so it used our annotation file: